bahruprojects/Data-Analyst-Portfolio/README.md

 # Data Analyst Portfolio

-<p align="justify"> Hi, i'm Umar, a Professional Data Analyst/Product Analyst/Sales Analyst/Business Intelligence Analyst and other related profession.
+<p align="justify"> Hi, I'm Umar, a Professional Data Analyst and other related profession. </p>

 This portfolio will inform you about my technical skillset, knowledge, certificates, education, projects